Regularization for Long Named Entity Recognition: Backgrounds

-\paragraph{Evaluation Metrics.} Evaluation of NER is divided into two parts: boundary detection and type identification \cite{li2020survey}.
-General domain NER is to identify and classify text spans into human-annotated categories \cite{sang2003introduction}.
-On the other hand, most of BioNER is to compute an entity-level boundary detection.
-The common evaluation metric of NER and BioNER is to compute entity-level metric using micro-averaged F1 score: $F1 = \frac{2*P*R}{P+R}$, which P and R are Precision and Recall respectively.
-In spite of using the common evaluation metric as an in-domain performance, we follow the evaluation metric of \cite{kim2021your} because predicted entities are likely not to exist in the annotated entities.
-Thus, we only report the recall score of the partitioned mention sets (e.g., \textsc{Mem}, \textsc{Unseen}, \textsc{Syn}, and \textsc{Con}).
+\paragraph{Evaluation Metrics} Evaluation of NER is divided into two parts: boundary detection and type identification \cite{li2020survey}.
+General domain NER identifies and classifies text spans into human-annotated categories \cite{sang2003introduction}.
+However, BioNER mostly focuses on computing an entity-level boundary detection.
+The common evaluation metric of NER and BioNER is to compute the entity-level metric using the micro-averaged F1 score: $F1 = \frac{2*P*R}{P+R}$, where $P$ and $R$ are Precision and Recall respectively.
+Along with the common evaluation metric (F1 score) as an in-domain performance, we use the evaluation metric of \cite{kim2021your} to report the recall score of partitioned mention sets because the predicted entities are likely not to exist in the annotated entities.

+\paragraph{Debiasing Framework} We illustrate the overall framework of our debiasing method RegLER in Figure~\ref{fig:model architecture}(b).
+Given the input sequence of tokens \textbf{X} and its ground truth labels \textbf{Y}, a model has to predict the labels of the output sequence $\hat{\textbf{Y}}$.
+As a simple ensemble method, we use a bias product that trains a product of experts \cite{hinton2002training,smith2005logarithmic} and adds the log probabilities of the bias-only model and target model $f_\theta$ \cite{clark2019don,he2019unlearn}.
+It is intuitive that the target model can prevent a focus on dataset biases during training.
+We compute a final probability as follows: